Skip to main content

 All WGNC members and their guests are welcome to spend an evening with fellow woodturners as we explore and share members projects, ideas, issues and yes, even those shop disasters.

 Please also keep in mind, you do not have to have a completed project to participate.
 These sessions are designed for the exploration of ideas, techniques, problems, designs and any other subjects pertaining to your woodturning experience.
-So, whether you have a completed piece, a practice piece, simply "idea boards", or something that challenges you, all are welcome for sharing and discussing with other members.
+So, whether you have a completed piece, a practice piece, "idea boards", or something that challenges you, all are welcome for sharing and discussing with other members.
 If you don't have anything mentioned above, join us anyway.
 We always have a lot of fun, you can meet folks and like most of us, you just might learn something or be inspired to try something new.
+Look forward to seeing you soon!

 To read the entire article and submission guidelines click here.